 How do I get a Virginia Marijuana Card?

-Our team specializes in helping patients across the state of Virginia obtain their Medical Marijuana cards.
+Our team specializes in helping patients across the state of Virginia obtain their medical marijuana cards.
 With locations in all major Virginia cities, our doctors are here to help you through the process.
-Give us a call, or send us a message, if you’d like to find out more information about how you can get your Medical Marijuana card in Virginia.
+Give us a call at 888-633-5808 or send us a message, if you’d like to find out more information about how you can get your Virginia Marijuana Card.

 When will I receive my identification card?